 - Sound attenuation

 Not all applications can be satisfied with the current selection of specialty tapes on the market.
 Some require a custom product designed specifically for the application or process.
-Custom adhesive tapes are what I consider as truly “specialty.”
+Custom adhesive tapes are what can truly be referred to as “specialty.”

 When designing and manufacturing a custom tape, it’s critical to fully understand the customer’s needs.
-Application end use, performance requirements, required specifications and any processing the tape will go through are critical to consider.
-All of these factors go into the selection of materials and tape construction.
+Consider his or her application end use, performance requirements, required specifications and any processing the tape would go through during the project.
+All of these elements should be factored into the selection of materials.
+There are numerous issues to explore when venturing into the specialty tape market, so be sure to lean on a tape supplier you trust to help you accomplish your goals.